Pepper & Carrot AI-powered flipbook · Part 1 — Chunking a Webcomic for RAG: When Your Chunks Are Comic Pages (Series Trailer)

 The chat panel offers two question paths the user picks via UI chips:

-• Page mode (warm orange chips).
+- Page mode (warm orange chips).
 The AI answers grounded in the visible spread plus prior pages, with future pages structurally excluded.
 Use this for “who is this character?”, “why is the cat upset?”, “what happened on the page before this?”

-• Wiki mode (dusky plum chips).
+- Wiki mode (dusky plum chips).
 The AI answers from a curated wiki of Pepper & Carrot universe lore — witch schools, magical concepts, named places.
 Use this for “what is Chaosah?” or “tell me about the Magic Sand.”
 Universe facts aren’t plot spoilers, so this mode skips the spoiler filter.

 After every answer, the AI suggests two follow-up questions as clickable chips — one tagged for page mode, one for wiki mode.
 Click either and the next question fires through the right pipeline automatically.

-Page-aware chat with two modes — the user picks page mode (warm orange) for questions about the visible spread, or wiki mode (dusky plum) for universe lore.
-After each answer, two follow-up suggestion chips appear, one per mode, and a click fires the next question through the right retrieval pipeline.
-Click to enlarge.
 Page-aware chat with two modes — page (orange) for questions about the visible spread, wiki (plum) for universe lore.
 Each answer ends with two mode-tagged suggestion chips that fire the next question through the right pipeline.
 (Click to enlarge.)

 3. A spoiler-aware world graph

-The world-graph overlay panel — characters, creatures, places, and covens rendered as avatar nodes connected by relationship edges.
-Only entities that have already debuted by the current page are shown.
-Click a node to open an info card with an "Ask in wiki mode" handoff into the chat.
-Click to enlarge.
 The world-graph overlay — characters, creatures, places, and covens connected by relationship edges, revealed page-by-page as you read.
 Click a node to open an info card with a one-tap “Ask in wiki mode” handoff.
 (Click to enlarge.)

 Click the World chip in the reader UI and a side panel slides in showing a knowledge graph of Pepper & Carrot’s world: characters, creatures, places, witches’ covens, and the relationships between them.
 Avatar art comes from David Revoy’s official character pages on framagit, with graphical fallbacks for entities that don’t have art yet.